zcrack4i0/Automated-Data-Entry-Bot/README.md

 ✅ Fetches the first 10 posts from the JSONPlaceholder API https://jsonplaceholder.typicode.com/posts

-✅ Types (or pastes) each post into Notepad with:
+✅ Types each post into Notepad with:

 Title as a heading